 Visas for Portugal

-Although EU citizens are entitled to live and work in Portugal without a visa, there are still some documents that will be required to obtain the necessary residency permit which is not only necessary for a stay over a period of six months, but is useful as it provides proof of residence.
+Although EU citizens are entitled to live and work in Portugal without a visa, there are still some documents which will be required to obtain the necessary residence permit.
+Residency visas are necessary for any stay longer than six months and can also be used as proof of residence for administrative tasks.

 Non-EU citizens travelling to Portugal for a short stay or holiday may need to apply for a Schengen visa, which takes approximately 30 days.
-If non-EU citizens plan on settling down or working in Portugal, they will need to take the necessary steps to obtain either a business, work or residency permit.
+If non-EU citizens plan on settling down or working in Portugal they will need to take the necessary steps to obtain either a business, work or residency permit before their arrival.

 Tourist visas for Portugal

-Citizens of certain countries will be required to apply for a tourist visa before arriving in Portugal.
+Visitors from other countries will be required to apply for a tourist visa before arriving in Portugal.
 The processing time for a tourist visa is around 30 days and travellers can apply at the Portuguese embassy or consulate in their home country.
-However, it is best to apply well ahead of time and it is possible to submit more than three months prior to the date of departure.
+However, it is best to apply well ahead of time and it is possible to submit an application more than three months prior to the date of departure.

 Schengen visas for Portugal

-It is important to note that under the Schengen Visa people are not granted permission to work or carry out any form of business activity.
+It is important to note that under the Schengen Visa it is not permitted for expats or visitors to work or carry out any form of business activity.

 Residence permits for Portugal

-While EU citizens are not required to have a residence or work permit for Portugal, it is useful for all expats to obtain one because it will act as a useful proof of residence for obtaining a local driver's licence, opening a bank account and for tax purposes.
+European Union citizens are not required to have a residence or work permit for Portugal.
+However, it is generally advisable that all expats obtain this document as it will often act as a useful proof of residence for obtaining a local driver's licence, opening a bank account or for tax purposes.

-Only nationals of EU member states are allowed to apply for a residence permit from within Portugal.
-All other expats must apply at a Portuguese consulate in their home country.
+Only nationals of EU-member states are allowed to apply for a residence permit from within Portugal.
+All other expats will be required to apply at a Portuguese consulate in their home country.